truecrunchyfrog/stepmom/README.md

-# Momentum, now with momentum!
+# Momentum, now with momentum

 Momentum (he/she) is a bot for the amazing Discord community Study Fam.
 She is not a tool, but an assistant, and friend, for our fellow members who study with us.